SwagmasterMatt/Public-Health-Exploratory-Analysis/README.md

 ## Question 1: What factors correlate with infant mortality rates in North Carolina at the county level?

 We found an article about a study by the US National Center for Health Statistics on Infant Mortality in the US (Ely & Driscoll, 2022).
-Among the examined trends, North Carolina was among the sixteen states with significantly higher than average infant mortality rates.
+Among the trends examined, North Carolina was among the sixteen states with significantly higher than average infant mortality rates.

 In order to explore the relationships which may correlate with infant mortality, the data first needed to be normalized by county population.
 Many of the values collected from APIs and online databases were single population counts, and thus needed to be converted to per thousand county residents.
 After these values were converted, a correlation heatmap was generated in order to identify strong correlations that existed in the data.